JaimeGSandoval/typescript/README.md

 # Typescript
-A repoto leanr and practice Typescript
+A repo to learn and practice Typescript